-While the fixed-size cache memory setup considered in this paper can be seen as a clean basic model for the intricate problem in consideration, it also allows us to obtain results and insights that are generalizable to more involved cache memory models.
-In particular, the extension to variable memory sizes can be done by considering multiple communication blocks for cache placement.
-Our results and coding scheme readily apply to an adversary model whose tapping capability during the delivery is normalized with respect to tapping during cache placement, i.e., $\mu_1+B\mu_2\leq \mu$; $B$ is the number of communication blocks for cache placement.
+While the fixed-size cache memory setup considered in this work can be seen as a clean basic model for the intricate problem in consideration, it also allows us to obtain results and insights that are generalizable to more involved cache memory models.
+The extension to variable memory sizes can be done by considering multiple communication blocks for placement.
+Our results and coding scheme readily apply to an adversary model whose tapping capability during delivery is normalized with respect to tapping during placement; $\mu_1+B\mu_2\leq \mu$, $B$ is the number of communication blocks for placement.
 This is a reasonable assumption given that cache placement generally takes place in a longer period than delivery.
 The problem turns to be more challenging when the adversary optimizes its tapping uniformly over the multiple blocks for cache placement as well as the delivery phase.
 This is left for future investigation.